 Country Music UK Magazine

-WC Edgar is a 'good ol boy' with a Texas sized talent.
+WC Edgar is a 'good ole boy' with a Texas-sized talent

 Robert K. Oermann

 Nashville's Music Row Magazine

 I became a W.C.
 Edgar fan when I heard his album, Old School Survivor (reviewed on this site on 21 October 2017), so I was pleased when Alcohol of Fame crossed my desk.
 This earlier album allows Edgar's outlaw credentials to shine and, as does Old School Survivor, shows him to be happily and completely out of the current mainstream.
 Here is a man who, without regard for current tastes and markets, proudly and excellently plays traditional, old-fashioned country music; in an age of plastic, W.C.
 Edgar is iron.